Download & Other Tools

 - Healthy Food Choices Provided at School (Staff Reported)

 - Physical Fitness

 - Why This Topic Is Important

 Health status during childhood sets young people on a path toward good or poor health in adulthood (1, 2).
-Each stage of life influences the next, with the early years in particular providing a foundation for future health and development (1, 2, 3).
-Children who face disadvantage—whether in education, family functioning, exposure to traumatic events, family or neighborhood resources, or other social factors—tend to fare worse on measures of health than other children (1, 4).
+Each stage of life influences the next, with early childhood in particular providing a foundation for future health and development (1, 2, 3).
+Children who face disadvantage—whether in household or neighborhood resources, education, family functioning, exposure to traumatic events, or other social factors—tend to fare worse on measures of health than other children (1, 4).

 Promoting child health not only improves the lives of individual children and their families, it also strengthens the health of the next generation, which may have significant social and economic impacts (1, 2, 5).
-Healthy young people tend to become healthier and more educated adults who are better able to contribute to society than those who struggle with health problems, which means a stronger workforce and reduced strain on public service systems (2, 5).
-Thus, nurturing California's children today may improve the state's future social and economic well being (2, 6).Monitoring the overall status of children’s health is a critical step, as it allows policymakers, service providers, funders, and others to identify population trends and needs, and develop appropriate investments and strategies to support children.
+Healthier young people tend to become healthier and more educated adults who are better able to contribute to society, which means a stronger workforce and reduced strain on public service systems (2, 5).
+Thus, nurturing California's children today may improve the state's future social and economic well being (2, 6).Monitoring the overall status of children's health is a critical step, as it allows policymakers, service providers, funders, and others to identify population trends and needs, and develop appropriate investments and strategies to support children and communities.